 So much focus on the “fold” debate has left most marketers and designers to undervalue and overlook the page from below the fold.
 Many marketers believe all they need to do is create a stellar page above the fold, because what happens below the fold doesn’t matter.

-Various studies show that a vast majority of web users scroll on a given page and that a significant percentage of visitors begin on the page even before the page has finished loading.
+Various studies show that a vast majority of web users scroll on a given page and that a significant percentage of visitors begin scrolling on the page even before the page has finished loading.

 According to Amy Schade of the Nielsen Norman Group: